Please confirm topic selection

 • unilateral dislocations are more difficult to reduce but more stable after reduction

-• bilateral dislocation are easier to reduce (PLL torn) but less stable following reduction
+• bilateral dislocations are easier to reduce (PLL torn) but less stable following reduction

 • outcomes

-• 26% of patients will fail closed reduction and require open reduction
+• 26% of patients fail closed reduction and require open reduction

-• unilateral facet dislocations effectively closed reduced in 25% of cases
+• unilateral facet dislocations can be effectively closed reduced in 25% of cases

 • anterior cervical discectomy and fusion (single level)